letsencrypt/website/docs/faq.md

 ## What IP addresses does Let's Encrypt use to validate my web server?

 We don't publish a list of IP addresses we use to validate, because they may change at any time.
 In the future we may validate from multiple IP addresses at once.

+## I successfully renewed a certificate but validation didn't happen this time - how is that possible?

+Once you successfully complete the challenges for a domain, the resulting authorization is cached for your account to use again later.
+The cache lifetime was originally 10 months, but we have since reduced that to 60 days.
+Cached authorizations will have whatever cache lifetime was our policy when the authorization was created.
+If the certificate you requested has all of the necessary authorizations cached then validation will not happen again until the relevant cached authorizations expire.